BendingSpoons/tempura-swift/README.md

 #

+Tempura is a pragmatic approach to app development, it borrows concepts from [Redux](https://redux.js.org/) (through [Katana](https://github.com/BendingSpoons/katana-swift)) and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

+- Model your app state
+- Define the actions that can change it
+- Create the UI
+- Enjoy automatic sync between state and UI
+- Ship, iterate

-Tempura is the framework we use at [Bending Spoons](www.bendingspoons.com) to power all our apps, used by millions of users.
+Here at [Bending Spoons](http://bndspn.com/2ELtTxf) we are using Tempura on all our apps, serving millions of users.
-It is a pragmatic Redux + MVVM approach at architecting applications.

 ## Show me the code